BelG13/apple-rag-system/README.md

 ```

 ## Usage
-### Sync Notes to ChromaDB
+### Sync data to ChromaDB
 #### Manual Sync
-To sync notes from the macOS Notes app to the ChromaDB vector database and generate embeddings:
+To sync data from the macOS apps to the ChromaDB vector database and generate embeddings:
 ```
 python main.py --mode='sync' --flush
 ```